Invitation from the EAPM Co-Chairs to attend the EAPM Conference:

 EAPM's working group on Big Data has several Key Policy Ask among its goals for 2018 and beyond.

 It has stated that: "By 2020, the EU should endeavour to achieve widespread benefits for patients and citizens from personalised healthcare by defining and subsequently executing a Data Strategy for Personalised Medicine."

 Key among the Alliance's aims is to substantially improve cooperation and collaboration among all stakeholders as well as encouraging all players to communicate better across inter-connecting areas in healthcare (and even within their own fields).

-The sixth annual presidency conference seeks to address all relevant issues in this fast-changing world of medicine, including Next Generation Sequencing technologies that provide physicians with the ability to make educated diagnoses based on a patient's genome which will lead to better health outcomes for rare inherited diseases, haematology issues and various cancers.
+The seventh annual presidency conference seeks to address all relevant issues in this fast-changing world of medicine, including Next Generation Sequencing technologies that provide physicians with the ability to make educated diagnoses based on a patient's genome which will lead to better health outcomes for rare inherited diseases, haematology issues and various cancers.

 EAPM is working on a key project through 2018 and beyond.
 This is called the Million European Genomes Alliance (MEGA), that aims to stimulate the life sciences economy, and improve patient care through research into a million genomes gathered across the EU.
 It will feature prominently at the conference.

 This MEGA project will, of course, take into account that every country has bigger or fewer resources, but the concept would ideally see a linking together of the efforts of a coalition of the willing in order to reach the one-million figure.

 This would certainly represent a real breakthrough and allow the utilisation of the research across different health domains.